dpes-neupane/context2vec/README.md

 The below picture shows the word embeddings in 2D space after computing the PCA of 50-dimensional vectors.
 The vectors were trained from 50 Gutenberg library books but the vocabulary was reduced to 5k only.
 ![man in vector space with](man.png)
 ![near words to man](mannear.png)
+The nearest words were calculated using the cosine distance.